lachezaraspa/PHPProject1DV608/Test Cases.md

 The user is loged in and is viewing the form for creating tasks.

 ###Input:
-* No date or passed date and time is given
+* No date or passed date and time are given
 * Press "Create" button

 ###Output: